nkon/rc-rs/README.md

 * `rc` is better `bc`, which is famous command line caluclator.
 * `rc` is designed for schientific/engineering caluclation.
 * `rc` runs on terminal on Windows/Linux/Mac/Raspberry Pi.
-* `rc` is written by rust.
-Example of parser by rust.
+* `rc` is example of imprementation of parser written by rust.

 ## feature